alassane8/BattleShip/README.md

 - 4 Submarines with the letter S take up 1 space.

 ## Area for improvement
-- Sinking ships:
-Add logic to handle shots and the destruction of ships.
-When a shot hits a ship, mark the square as hit.
-When all squares of a ship have been hit, the ship is sunk.

 - Shielding:
 Add some features in order to improve shielding in the random placements of the boats.
 No boat can be placed above another.